 Anonymous Q&A on Zoom using Google Forms

-Provide a Google Form for participants to submit their anonymous questions.
-Read out a submitted question, answer it, and repeat.
+Provide a Google Form through which participants submit anonymous questions.
+Read a submitted question out loud, answer it, and repeat.
 If desired, have the form linked to a Google spreadsheet for easy sorting and tracking.

 - Send participants the link to your Anonymous Q&A form.
 Give at least two minutes for them to submit questions before you start answering.

 - (Optional) Sort the questions that come in.
 Grouping similar questions, remove duplicates, and/or prioritize the questions you most want to answer.